-Note about fees: Many real estate investment platforms bury additional fees in their offering documents.
+Note about fees: Many real estate investment platforms bury additional costs in their offering documents.
 So a word of caution when considering investing and are concerned about the fees a platform lists.
-I will say the most transparent platform when it comes to fees for real estate investing is a company called Streitwise.
+The most transparent platform for fees for real estate investing is a company called Streitwise.

 PROS & CONS

 |Wide Range of Investment Options||Only residential properties available for investing|